manojknit/easyquote-aws-serverless/Readme.md

 * `ember build` (development)
 * `ember build --environment production` (production)

-### Deploying the Web Application
+###  Web Application Deployment

-Build the ember app and copy it to S3, note you'll need the "WebsiteBucket" output value from the above hosting cloudformation stack you generated.
+Build the ember web app and copy /AWSProjects/aws-serverless-ember/client/dist files to S3, note you'll need the "WebsiteBucket" output value from the above hosting cloudformation stack you generated.
 If you need it again, just run `aws cloudformation describe-stacks --stack-name ember-serverless-hosting` *if you used a different name, substitute that in-place of "ember-serverless-hosting", then note the `OutputValue` for "WebsiteBucket" and use that here:

     cd client
     ember build
     aws s3 sync dist/ s3://<<your-ember-website-bucket>>/ -acl public-read

 Once synced you can visit the URL for your S3 bucket using the `OutputValue` from the hosting template for `WebsiteURL`.

-## Further Reading / Useful Links
+Note: For same folder structure in S3 you can drag folder to s3.

+## References

 * [ember.js](http://emberjs.com/)
 * [ember-cli](https://ember-cli.com/)